testem/testem/README.md

 }
 ```

-You can also ignore certains files using `src_files_ignore`, and you can alternatively use a space separated string for the patterns
+You can also ignore certain files using `src_files_ignore`, and you can alternatively use a space separated string for the patterns

 ```json
 {